Three-dimensional magnetohydrodynamics system forced by space-time white noise: Introduction

-Beside the work of Zhu and Zhu in \cite{ZZ15}, we wish to mention the work of Catellier and Chouk \cite{CC18}, by which our work was inspired directly.
-The purpose of this manuscript is to prove the local existence of a unique solution to the MHD system forced by the STWN (\ref{6a})-(\ref{6b}); the specific statement will be stated in Theorems \ref{Theorem 1.2} and \ref{Theorem 3.2}.
-To the best of the author's knowledge, this is a first attempt on the local well-posedness of a system of non-linearly coupled equations forced by STWN.
-It is worth noting that one should be able to provide another proof of our main result, or its analogue, by relying on the theory of regularity structures.
-Indeed, Hairer \cite{H14} introduced the notion of local subcriticality (\cite[Assumption 8.3]{H14}), and showed that his theory may be applied particularly to parabolic Anderson model and $\Phi_{3}^{4}$ model (see \cite[pg.
-417--418 and Sections 9.1, 9.2]{H14}) because they are locally subcritical.
-Rather than to go through lengthy proof, let us convince ourselves to believe so by observing that the 3-d MHD system, similarly to the 3-d NSE, is locally subcritical satisfying the \cite[Assumption 8.3]{H14}.
-Let us denote $L \triangleq \partial_{t} - \Delta$ and apply the Leray projection $\mathcal{P}$ on the MHD system (\ref{6a})-(\ref{6b}) to deduce
+Beside the work of Zhu and Zhu in \cite{ZZ15}, we wish to mention the work of Catellier and Chouk \cite{CC18}, by which our work was inspired.
+The purpose of this manuscript is to prove the local existence of a unique solution to the MHD system forced by the STWN (\ref{6a})-(\ref{6b}); i.e.,